On Bayesian Mechanics: A Physics of and by Beliefs: An overview of the idea of mechanics

 For us, important examples of a principle (with are accompanied by mechanical theories) include the principle of stationary action (which we have just discussed), the maximum entropy principle, and the free energy principle.
-According to Jaynes, the maximum entropy principle is the principle whereby the mechanics of statistical objects lead to diffusion \cite{villani, jaynes-where, dill}.
-Likewise, the FEP is the principle according to which organised systems remain organised around system-like states or paths, and the mechanical theory induced by the FEP can be understood as entailing the dynamics required to self-organise.
+According to Jaynes, the maximum entropy principle is the principle whereby the mechanics of statistical objects lead to diffusion \cite{villani, jaynes-where, dill}.\footnote{Recall the physical basis for maximum entropy, i.e., that physical systems tend towards the macrostate with the largest number of microstates, given some constraints (or parameters for the assignment of microstates to macrostates, via their probabilities) \cite[Section 3]{Jaynes1957}.
+It can be mathematically proven that this `spreading' behaviour is what leads to diffusion \cite{villani}.} Likewise, the FEP is the principle according to which organised systems remain organised around system-like states or paths, and the mechanical theory induced by the FEP can be understood as entailing the dynamics required to self-organise.
 We can understand the former as statistical mechanics\textemdash the behaviour of particles under diffusion\textemdash and we have called the latter Bayesian mechanics.
 Interestingly, to every physical theory is paired some sort of characteristic geometry, such as symplectic geometry in classical mechanics; moreover, as discussed, mechanical theories are usually seen as the restrictions of field theories to a worldline.
 By focussing on the aspects of the FEP that relate a physical principle of symmetry to a mechanical theory for the dynamics of some given system, we implicitly introduce notions of geometry and field theory to the FEP, both of which are enormously powerful.
 We review these ideas in Sections \ref{sec:maxent} and \ref{sec:discussion}.

-\section{The free energy principle and Bayesian mechanics: a complete overview}
+\section{The free energy principle and Bayesian mechanics: an overview}